Circuses abuse animals to force them to perform stupid tricks.

 Take Action

-We highly encourage the use of peaceful, educational, lawful demonstration as a primary means for getting the word out about circus cruelty.
+We encourage the use of peaceful, educational, lawful demonstration as a primary means for getting the word out about circus cruelty.
 We feel so strongly about this that we have dedicated an entire website to helping you mount successful circus protests!
-Click the link below to learn how to protest, gather the materials you need to protest, and to find out if any protests are taking place in your area.

 1. Create a ban on the use of wild animals in entertainment in your town, city, county, or state.
 Contact us for more information.